dj75uk/frsky-fbus/README.md

 Develop a modular, reusable FBUS decoding and response stack that can be embedded into custom hardware platforms—enabling full actuator control and telemetry exchange with FrSky receivers, while maintaining diagnostic transparency and system reliability.

 ## Hardware
-- Baud rate is unclear: 100000, 115200 and 4xxxx are mentioned in forum posts.
+- Baud rate is unclear: 100000, 115200 and 460800 are mentioned in forum posts.
-- Requires an inverted UART at 100000 baud (100k), 8N1.
+- Requires an inverted UART at ??? baud, 8N1.
 - Some receivers benefit from a 4.7k–10k pull‑down resistor between signal and ground to stabilise the line, especially with long leads or noisy environments.